What arrangements are in place if my child requires accommodation?

 When can we expect reports on student progress?

-We will issue reports or feedback up to 5 times during the academic year.
+We will issue reports or feedback regularly during the academic year.

-If students are taking a Level 3 qualification that isn’t an A Level, how is this recorded on UCAS forms?
+If students are taking A-Level 3 qualification that is not an A-Level, how is this recorded on UCAS form?

 The application forms allow you to state your preferred choice of options.
-For GCSE, we ask that you also give us a reserve option in case we cannot give you your first choices.
+For GCSE, we ask that you also give us a reserve option in case we cannot allocate your first choice.
 For 6th Form, we will confirm your options when we meet with you prior to starting.

 What will happen if students don’t get their expected GCSE results?

 We will have individual discussions in order to establish whether other routes into the UTC may be an option.

 Is the time dedicated to core subjects the same at the UTC as it is in a mainstream school?